Skip to content

 • Febuxostat: alternative xanthine oxidase inhibitor that is metabolized by the liver for pts at risk for DRESS or SJS related to allopurinol.
 Black box warning for ↑ cardiovascular risk; more expensive than allopurinol

-• Consider Rheumatology consult for patients with refractory serum urate levels >6.0 on XOI
+• Consider Rheumatology consult for pts with refractory serum urate levels >6.0 on XOI Additional pearls

 Presentation